sjyang18/accumlo-w-aad/tutorials/kerberos_on_domain_tls/kerberos.on_domain_tls.md

 # Enabling Kerberos on domain-enabled and TLS-enabled Accumulo cluster
 Given you have enabled Domain and TLS in your Accumulo cluster (for example, in our previous tutorial, I employed Azure AAD Domain service for this purpose, and the tutorial is available in https://github.com/sjyang18/accumulo-w-aad/blob/main/tutorials/domain_plus_tls/domain.plus.tls.md), this time, we are going to add & modify kerberos-related configuration to the cluster.
 In general, this involves the two stages: 1) adding service principals and their keytab files to your selected domain/kerberos service, 2) adding & modifying hadoop and accumulo configuration for enabling kerberos with keytab files.
 Currently, we have multiple domain services & kerberos service products and different methodologies to setting up e& gnerating keytab files.
 To avoid the tightly-coupled solution, this tutorial will show one replacable first stage of generating keytab files from the same cluster environment we created in the previous tutorial, and demonstrate the second stage deployment with the expected keytabs file name patterns.

-One caveat here is that I was only able to verify that following configuration to make kerberos work in Accumulo: **Disable TLS in zookeeper, Enable TLS & Kerberos in Haddoop, and Switch TLS to SASL (Kerberos) in Accumulo.**  I have captured the issue and report to accumulo github (https://github.com/apache/accumulo/issues/1984).

 ## Stop Accumulo services, HDFS, and zookeeper services
 Before we proceed, make sure to stop services from one of head nodes.
 Follow this order of shutting service.